blackfolder/unit-tests-demo/README.md

 ## Development server

-Run `nx serve unit-tests-demo` for a dev server.
+Run `nx serve unit-tests-demo`/`npm run serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Running unit tests

+Run `nx test unit-tests-demo`/`npm run test` to execute the unit tests via [Jest](https://jestjs.io).
+Recommended VSCode extension: firsttris.vscode-jest-runner.

 ## Understand this workspace